AbdixDev/My-Cute-Robot-Docs/tutorials/placeholder.md

 2- pick [starter](../starters/) as when [user say something](../starters/userText.md)\
 3- as for [steps](../steps/) it will be just one step [Send message](../steps/sendmessage)\
 4- let's pick the channel to be the starter channel\
-5- as for the content.. that's the tricky part what will the content be?\
+5- as for the content.. that's the tricky part.
+What will the content be?

-As you know we want something that changes depending on the situation
+As you know, we want something that changes depending on the situation

-like if the user is `Abdi`\
+Like if the user is `Abdi`\
-bot should say: `Hi @Abdi`
+Bot should say: `Hi @Abdi`

-if user became `ButterFly`\
+If user became `ButterFly`\
-bot should say: `Hi @ButterFly` and so on\
+Bot should say: `Hi @ButterFly` and so on\
-as you can see, the content changed and can't be just one message, it can have any possiblitlies, depends on which user said it
+As you can see, the content changed from Abdi to ButterFly by using the placeholder - member - the possibilities are endless.
+It changed depending on the User.
+The response did not stay the same.

 Here comes Placeholders in the picture

 ## Placeholder Usages
-You now understand why we need it but how to use it to solve the issue mentioned above?\
+You now understand why we need it.
+To explain further...
 It's simple actually.
 Imagine placeholders as cards that you can use and these cards are given to you by [Starters](../starters/) or [Steps](../steps/)\
-For example, in [User say something](../starters/userText.md) page You will find it saying that this starter provides some placeholders one of them is [`member`](../starters/userText.md#placeholders), and this placeholder contains the User who started the Sketch.
+For example, in [User say something](../starters/userText.md) page, you will find it saying that this Starter provides some placeholders, one of them is [`member`](../starters/userText.md#placeholders), and this placeholder contains the User who started the Sketch.
 BINGO!
 That's what we want

 so in the message content and any [Text](../inputs/text.md) input, you can use placeholder this way: